asset-group/air-bug-catcher/README.md

 ## Software

-AirBugCatcher is utilizing a fuzzing tool WDissector \[1\]\[2\] and our research team developing WDissector has made the tool publicly available at: https://hub.docker.com/r/megarbelini/5ghoul.
+AirBugCatcher is utilizing a fuzzing tool WDissector \[1\] and our research team developing WDissector has made the tool publicly available at: https://hub.docker.com/r/megarbelini/5ghoul.
+The paper and artifacts are available at https://www.usenix.org/conference/usenixsecurity22/presentation/garbelini.
 Note that this Docker image contains everything needed for Bluetooth, Wi-Fi and 5G fuzzing.

 AirBugCatcher is purely written in Python.
 While AirBugCatcher is developed using Python 3.12.3 on Ubuntu, it should run smoothly for Python version >= 3.8.
 A list of Python package dependencies can be found in `requirements.txt`.